kurttan/tfc-guide-example/README.md

-# Terraform Cloud Getting Started Guide Example

-This is an example Terraform configuration intended for use with the Terraform Cloud Getting Started Guide hosted at https://learn.hashicorp.com/terraform/cloud-gettingstarted/tfc_overview
+ Learn Terraform Modules

+Learn what Terraform modules are and when to use them.

+Follow along with the [Learn guide](https://learn.hashicorp.com/terraform/modules/modules-overview) at HashiCorp Learn.